mathworks/MATLAB-Live-Task-for-Python/README.md

 [![View MATLAB Live Task for Python on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/111240-matlab-live-task-for-python)

+_If using MATLAB R2024a or later, use the [Run Python Python Live Editor Live Task](https://www.mathworks.com/help/matlab/ref/runpythoncode.html) instead._

 The MATLAB® Live Task for Python® enables you to write and execute Python code directly inside of a MATLAB Live Script.
 Since R2022a, MATLAB provides a way to develop your own [custom live task](https://www.mathworks.com/help/matlab/creating_guis/live-task-development-overview.html).

 ---